okteto/deploy-preview/README.md

 ## Example usage

-This example runs the login action and then creates a preview environment.
+This example runs the context action and then creates a preview environment.

 ```yaml
 # File: .github/workflows/workflow.yml